Pokoyokjk/TFG_Gloria/docs/2_introduction_segb.rst

 - *Box*: It represents a storage container where all the events produced by AI-based agents are joined and persistently saved, conforming the global registry.

 The SEGB arises as part of the AMOR project, as it uses AI-based robots and imersive environments to interact with different groups of people, requiring these agents' ethical behaviour in order to meet the objectives.
-This implies being able to explain and interpret why a decision/action was produced and ensuring the ethics and transparency of these gents' behaviour.
+This implies being able to explain and interpret why a decision/action was produced and ensuring the ethics and transparency of these agents' behaviour.

 Nevertheless, the SEGB is appliable to any scenario. as long as the AI-based agents has an Internet connection and the capability of generating TTL-formated logs.